Photo credit: Smita Sharma | Human Rights Watch

-Poverty is one of the main drivers of child marriage.
+Poverty is one of the main drivers of child marriage

 Child brides are more likely to be poor and to remain poor.
 Where poverty is acute, giving a daughter in marriage allows parents to reduce family expenses by ensuring they have one less person to feed, clothe and educate.
 In communities where economic transactions are integral to the marriage process, a dowry or ‘bride price’ is often welcome income for poor families.
 In some contexts families marry their daughters at a younger age to avoid more expensive dowry payments which the marriage of older girls often demands.